A functional language that combines

 Kit provides a complete, Gleam-inspired toolchain with everything you need for professional development.
 No third-party tools requiredβ€”it's all built-in.

-πŸ†• kit new
+πŸ†• kit init

 🎨 kit format

-$ kit format src/*.kit
+$ kit format src/*.kit README.md

-$ kit config validate
+$ kit install

 ⚑ kit cache

-$ kit cache stats
+$ kit cache list

 πŸ” Smart Errors

-Rust-quality error messages with "Did you mean?" suggestions using edit-distance analysis.
+Helpful error messages with "Did you mean?" suggestions using edit-distance analysis.
 Context-aware type errors explain exactly what went wrong.

 Error: Unbound variable 'greeet'